 This unit is specifically intended for mature-aged students returning to study and students who have not previously studied the life sciences.

-The Life Sciences Foundation Unit is offered by the School of Biological Sciences (previously known as Plant Science and Zoology) on the Hobart campus, in February the week preceding the start of semester, and comprises 12 x 1.5 hour tutorials (21.5 contact hours) over five days, with a supplementary online component, as a series of weekly tutorials in semester two.
-The Life Sciences Foundation Unit is also part of the Diploma of University Studies.
+The Life Sciences Foundation Unit is offered twice each year by the School of Biological Sciences (previously known as Plant Science and Zoology) on the Hobart campus.
+The first delivery runs in February in the week preceding the start of Semester 1, and comprises four intensive days with a combination of lectures, skills workshops and practical laboratory sessions.
+The second delivery runs with the same structure in July in the week preceding the start of Semester 2.
+The Life Sciences Foundation Unit is also part of the Diploma of University Studies and the Bachelor of General Studies.

 The unit provides both conceptual and practical knowledge of introductory biological science for students.
 Theoretical topics include: basic chemistry of life; osmosis; diffusion and active transport; the cell concept; an introduction to genetics and evolution, and the classification of living organisms.
-Generic skills in academic writing (report and essay format) and computer literacy (word processing, data handling) will be gained.
+Generic skills in academic writing (report writing) and computer literacy (data handling) will be gained.
 Practical skills include the correct use of microscopes; estimating the size of microscopic objects; dissection skills; observation and drawing from slides; and other hands-on practical experience.
-This program will provide guidance to the standards required during first year studies in life sciences, especially study and examination techniques.
+This program will provide guidance to the standards required during first year studies in life sciences.

 The Life Sciences Foundation Unit is available to students who have been offered a place in a course at the University and have enrolled or are considering enrolment in a first year Plant Science and/or Zoology unit.
 All students wishing to take the Life Sciences Foundation Unit will be enrolled for the unit under an Associate Degree in Science.
 There are no year 12 prerequisites to study the program.